Alluxio/alluxio/docs/en/Contributing-Getting-Started.md

 ## Software and Account Preparation

-There are several accounts and setup required before contributing to Alluxio.
+There is some software and account setup required before contributing to Alluxio.

 ### Java 7 or 8